 In FY24, applicants could request up to $2,000,000 in funding per project.
 Applicants are encouraged to provide at least 25% of the total project cost, but match is not required.
 Match may be cash or in-kind contributions or a combination of the two provided by the applicant and direct project partners.

 What do proposals typically include?

-Specific proposal requirements are provided in the RFR, which is available on COMMBUYS.
+Specific proposal requirements will be provided in the RF.
 Previous RFRs have included the following proposal requirements:

 - A brief description of community’s current vulnerability and approach to management of erosion and flooding hazards including any climate adaptation efforts.

 - A description of the issue(s) or problem(s) and the need for assistance.

 - A detailed description of the proposed project that identifies the project type, as well as the selected sea level rise scenario(s), if applicable, and how the project will benefit the public and public interests.